idameitil/sdpl-utilizing-gts/README.md

 This file is too big to store in GitHub, so is only stored locally.

 ### Make network file
-To make the network file run `python3 src/all-vs-all-blast/make-network-file.py`.
+To make the network file run `python3 src/all-vs-all-blast/make-network-file.py wzy`.

 This will create the file `data/wzy/all-vs-all-blast/network`.